Review and road test of the Land Rover Range Rover Sport

-True, it's a pity that pricing can't be more affordable - though the introduction of the Si4 four cylinder version does make the bottom of the range a little more accessible.
+True, it's a pity that pricing can't be more affordable.
 Still, the right version of this car offers exactly the right kind of luxury SUV experience for those fortunate enough to be able to enjoy it.
 A Range Rover Sport that is in every way a proper Range Rover.
 Enough said.

 Land Rover Range Rover Sport review by Jonathan Crouch